iimez/lllms/README.md

   // Where to cache models to.
 Defaults to `~/.cache/lllms`
   // modelsPath: '/path/to/models',
   models: {
     // Specify as many models as you want.
-Identifiers can use a-zA-Z0-9_:\-
+Identifiers can use a-zA-Z0-9_:\-\.
     // Required are `task`, `engine`, `url` and/or `file`.
     'phi3-mini-4k': {
-      task: 'inference', // Use 'inference' or 'embedding'
+      task: 'text-completion', // Use 'text-completion' or 'embedding'
       engine: 'node-llama-cpp', // Choose between node-llama-cpp or gpt4all as bindings.
       // Model weights may be specified by file and/or url.
       url: 'https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf/resolve/main/Phi-3-mini-4k-instruct-q4.gguf',